NeuroSimo/neurosimo/ros2_ws/src/shared_packages/README.md

     - `system_interfaces`: Session and healthcheck messages and services (e.g., start and stop session).
     - `targeting_msgs`: Messages for electric targeting, including ElectricTarget, which defines x- and y-coordinates of the target, rotation angle, intensity, and targeting algorithm.
-    - `mtms_trial_interfaces`: Messages and actions for performing a trial with mTMS, including the trial configuration and trial result.

 - `realtime_utils`: Real-time utilities for ROS 2, including methods for setting the priority and optimizing memory allocation for real-time tasks.

 ## Usage

 Not intended for direct use.
-Instead, this package is included as a submodule in the NeuroSimo and mTMS projects.
+Instead, this package is included as a submodule in NeuroSimo projects.

 ## License